 PROFILE: Founded in the mid-1980s, the Tennessee-based Westwood Endowment focuses its grantmaking on least-developed countries around the world.
-This is a modest-sized that awards only a handful of grants each year.
-The endowment does not specify which global development causes it supports.
-However, past grantmaking reveals a preference for education and leadership development programs, with an eye on poverty alleviation and economic security.
+This is a modest-sized funder that awards only a handful of grants each year.
+The endowment does not specify which global development causes it supports; however, past grantmaking reveals a preference for education and leadership development programs, with an eye on poverty alleviation and economic security.

 The endowment supports secular and non-secular organizations based in the U.S. and abroad.
 While this funder does not award many grants annually, about 15 to 20, its awards are relatively substantial and range from $20,000 to $60,000.
 Westwood offers multi-year support on occasion, but from its tax filings, the endowment appears to award single year grants most often.